Expand description

 You want to use the same MPSC channel with and without

-.
+std.
 Thingbuf’s asynchronous MPSC channel provides an identical API and feature set regardless of whether or not the “std” feature flag is enabled.
-If you’re writing a library that needs to conditionally support#![no_std]
+If you’re writing a library that needs to conditionally support#![no_std], and you need an asynchronous MPSC channel, it might be easier to usethingbuf::mpscin both cases, rather than switching between separatestdand#![no_std]channel implementations.

 §When Shouldn’t I Use It?